kalliste/seL4-c89/C89-PROJECT.md

   - [x] Audit the x86 decode and mode-specific cap helpers to provide explicit returns and `(void)` casts for unused parameters now that the attribute shims collapse under C90.
-  - [ ] Provide a benign definition in `src/arch/x86/64/model/smp.c` so the
-        pedantic build no longer rejects the empty translation unit when SMP is disabled.
+  - [x] Provide a benign definition in `src/arch/x86/64/model/smp.c` so the pedantic build no longer rejects the empty translation unit when SMP is disabled.
+  - [ ] Ensure the x86 mode object helpers (`Mode_deriveCap`, `Mode_createObject`)
+        cast their unused parameters and return explicit caps when the architecture-specific cases compile away.
+  - [ ] Add a fallback return path to `pageBitsForSize` so the helper remains well-defined once the large-page cases are disabled.
 - [ ] Teach the generated capDL wrapper sources to emit a benign definition when no kernel objects are present so the strict build no longer flags the empty translation unit under `-Wpedantic`.